jungjinggg/tech241_ci-cd/README.md

 ![CI/CD pipeline with Jenkins](images/jenkins_diagram.png)

+Webhook triggers are an automatic trigger that listens for a c

 ## Implementing CI/CD pipelines
 1) Development - this stage involves writing and implementing the code: adding new features, fixing bugs and making enhancements according to the requirements and specifications.